kevingessner/luna/README.md

 The image produced by `main.py` includes some debugging info that is covered by the frame:

 ![Luna example image](luna-display-example.png)

-Some parts of the loader's logic are cached (e.g. fetching the moon image).
-Clear that cache with `rm /var/tmp/luna/*`.

 ## Frame and mount